 You’re choosing between Motley Fool’s two flagship growth services.
-Stock Advisor is the original—23 years of track record, the service that built the Fool’s reputation.
+Stock Advisor is the original—24 years of track record, the service that built the Fool’s reputation.
 Rule Breakers sounds more exciting—aggressive bets on disruptive innovators before they become obvious.

 Both hunt growth stocks.
 Both come from the Gardner brothers.
 Both have outperformed the market.
 So which one actually deserves your money?

 The straight answer: Stock Advisor wins for most investors.
-It has the longer track record (+982% vs +348%), the lower price ($99/year vs $299/year), and standalone availability.
+It has the longer track record (+883.8% vs +313.8%), the lower price ($99/year vs $299/year), and standalone availability.
 Rule Breakers is a powerful accelerator—but it’s designed to build on top of Stock Advisor, not replace it.

 Here’s exactly why, and when Rule Breakers might be the smarter choice.

-Quick Comparison: Stock Advisor vs Rule Breakers
+Quick Comparison: Motley Fool Stock Advisor vs Rule Breakers

 The table tells the story: Stock Advisor leads on nearly every dimension that matters for most investors.
 But Rule Breakers isn’t trying to compete on the same terms—it’s hunting bigger game with bigger risks.